 Introduction

-dotgibson is a cross-platform terminal environment shipped as a ten-repo, three-layer dotfiles system.
+dotgibson is a cross-platform terminal environment shipped as an eleven-repo, three-layer dotfiles system.
 The goal is a single, opinionated setup — shell, editor, multiplexer, prompt, git — that stays identical on every machine you touch, with no productivity gaps when you hop between them and no per-host drift creeping in over time.

 The problem it solves